cd-athena/GREEM/INSTALL.md

 This section has instructions to install the necessary tools and libraries to run GREEM directly on the system.

 ## Prerequisites

+This section contains the required libraries for GREEM.

 ### Python 3